xebialabs-community/xl-apache-derby-hot-backup/README.md

 To install the plugin you have to:

-1. Copy the [jackrabbit-repository.xml](src/main/resources/sample/jackrabbit-repository.xml) into the `XLR_or_XLD_HOME/conf/` folder, replacing the default one.
+1. Download and copy the [jackrabbit-repository.xml](src/main/resources/sample/jackrabbit-repository.xml) into the `XLR_or_XLD_HOME/conf/` folder, replacing the default one.

   1.1.
 If you already have data in your repository, then you have to migrate it instead to the new Jackrabbit configuration.
-This is out of scope of this plugin.
+You can read [in this blog post](http://blog.xebialabs.com/2015/04/07/how-to-migrate-xl-repository-to-another-database/) to find out how.
-2. Place the `xl-apache-derby-hot-backup-1.0.jar` into `XLR_or_XLD_HOME/plugins/`.
+2. Download the [`xl-apache-derby-hot-backup-1.0.jar`](https://github.com/xebialabs-community/xl-apache-derby-hot-backup/releases/download/v1.0/xl-apache-derby-hot-backup-1.0.jar) into `XLR_or_XLD_HOME/plugins/`.
 3. Start the server.

 ## Usage